Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 “...Hey, Bruuk.
 And, uh…”

-“Tensee,” Bruuk introduced his female companion with the *smug* look that only a Gaoian male who’d just secured---and fulfilled---a mating contract ever dared to wear in public.
+“Tensee,” Bruuk introduced his female companion with the *smug* look that only a Gaoian male who’d just secured - and fulfilled - a mating contract ever dared to wear in public.

 “You two have a good time, I take it?”